 If you have seen social media posts of moms in Scandinavian countries putting their babies outside for their daytime naps, you may wonder what it’s all about.
 Should you give your baby some al fresco nap time?
 Is it safe and what do you need to know?
 We give you all the information you need for safe outdoor baby naps.

 We live in a time when many of us are keen on getting back to nature, as we appreciate the benefits it can offer both for exercise and for mindfulness.
-Forest schools and nurseries are also becoming more and more popular.
-Leaving babies to nap outside, which used to be commonplace in the UK in past decades, may be in for a revival too.
+Forest schools and nurseries are also becoming more and more popular across Europe.
+Leaving babies to nap outside, which used to be commonplace in past decades, may be in for a revival too.

 It’s hard to pin down any actual medical evidence that sleeping outdoors is beneficial for your baby.
 However, there’s no evidence that it’s harmful, either.